 15 June 2020.
 Wider reopening in secondary

-- Year 10 only

-- Some face to face supplemented by home learning

-- 25% of Year 10 on site at any one time

-- 37,000+ students return

-- Supporting national system for awarding GCSE grades for current Year 11
+- Year 10 only - Some face to face supplemented by home learning - 25% of Year 10 on site at any one time - Supporting national system for awarding GCSE grades for current Year 11

 Business as usual but doing things differently...